WhereWeCanShare/SysAdminDoc/README.md

 - [chkdskspace.sh](scripts/chkdskspace.sh) provide the disk space info.

+## extras

+contain the extra scripts which require other external services and do a very specific job.

+- [updipv6.sh](extras/updipv6.sh) to update the IPv6 to dynv6.com to maintain the accessibility via domain name.

 ### sample use

 normally, those scripts will be put in cron job.
-Learn on how to schedule at https://crontab.guru
+Learn how to schedule a job at https://crontab.guru

 `$ crontab -e`